jonahmougoue/Quantum-ML-Models/README.md

 A CNN is trained to map a potential grid to the ground-state energy.
 The architecture of this model is based off the model used in 'Deep Learning and the Schrödinger Equation'
 ### Results
-The CNN achieved a median absolute error of 1.54 mHa with R^2 of 0.9985, larger than the median absolute error of 1.49 mHa found in 'Deep Learning and the Schrödinger Equation'.
+The CNN achieved a median absolute error of 0.75 mHa with $R^2$ of 0.9992, smaller than the median absolute error of 5.90 mHa found in 'Deep Learning and the Schrödinger Equation'.

 ## Part 2: Operator Learning
 A U-Net model is created for operator learning, mapping potential grids to ground-state wavefunctions.
 The predicted energy is then computed numerically from the wavefunction.
 A custom loss function is used to penalize error in energy as opposed to error in wavefunction.
 ### Results
-In energy prediction, the U-Net achieved a median absolute error of 0.88 mHa with R^2 = 0.9997 over 10 epochs, lower than the median absolute error of 1.49 mHa found in 'Deep Learning and the Schrödinger Equation'.
+In energy prediction, the U-Net achieved a median absolute error of 0.79 mHa with R^2 = 0.9998 over 100 epochs, lower than the median absolute error of 5.90 mHa found in 'Deep Learning and the Schrödinger Equation'.

 ## Conclusion
-Predicting the wavefunction and computing the energy numerically proved more accurate than directly predicting the energy.
+Predicting the wavefunction and computing the energy numerically and predicting the energy both gave similar errors in energy.
 Both models perform under the threshold for chemical accuracy (1.6 mHa).
-These results indicate that learning the wavefunction and calculating the energy can outperform directly predicting the energy.
+These results indicate that learning the wavefunction and calculating the energy can provide information on the wavefunction while maintaining model accuracy.
-The custom loss function for the U-Net causes the model to produce wavefunctions that produce the correct energy, and thus make wavefunctions that satisfy the Shrödinger equation.
+This is because custom loss function for the U-Net makes the model to produce wavefunctions that produce the correct energy, and thus make wavefunctions that satisfy the Shrödinger equation.
 ## Appendix

 ### Units